 In short, instead of asymmetric encryption, these messages use symmetric encryption, where a single shared key — in this case, a password — is shared between the users.

 Mailfence’s most unique feature, though, has to be digital signatures.
 You can digitally sign OpenPGP messages you send with your private key.
 Essentially, once the message is decrypted on the recipient’s end, Mailfence will check a hash of the private key signature against a hash of the private key used to encrypt the message.
 If they match, all is well.
 If not, the message is considered void.

 Outside of all the high-level encryption, Mailfence has some practical security measures, too, including two-factor authentication with support for the best 2FA apps, perfect forward secrecy and SSL/TLS encryption for messages in transit, no matter if you’re using OpenPGP or not.

-Mailfence also forces SMTP on all outgoing messages, making plaintext messages and things like TLS downgrade attacks impossible.
+Mailfence also forces SMTP mail server on all outgoing messages, making plaintext messages and things like TLS downgrade attacks impossible.

 When it comes to protection from government agencies, Mailfence has a transparency report.
 Since the start of the service, it has had 43 requests for information and it provided user information in 27 of those cases.

 Privacy is a tricky subject, and Mailfence is caught in the middle of its own messiness.
 Data collection still happens, even if Mailfence isn’t sharing that data with other sources.
 We know secure email services can get by with a lot less — Tutanota is a good example of that — so with Mailfence, we’re left asking, “why?”

 Belgium is part of the 14 eyes, and although that’s not a telltale mark of a privacy-unfriendly service, it does raise a few eyebrows.
 We trust Mailfence, given its multiple decades as a service.
 The fact that it sticks on the privacy point so much is strange, though, especially when there are other email providers that collect less data.